 His father was a remarkable man, who studied law while working as a clerk for Marshall, Wescoat & Company, commissioner of deeds in Summerville, SC.
 In 1883 the father married his first wife, Mary Helen Brunning, who was fifteen years old, with whom he had one child, Mary Helen Stoppelbein (b.1884).

 In 1892 the first wife died.
 One year later the father married his second wife, Gertrude Mary Sweeney, who was born in 1873 in South Carolina of Irish and German ancestry.
-They had four children, Manning (b.1894), Frances (b.1899), Robert (b.1902), and Harry (b.1906).
-The four boys all attended military schools.
+They had four children, Manning (b.1894), Gertrude (b.1899), Robert (b.1902), and Harry (b.1906).
+The three boys attended military schools.

 In 1895 the father was appointed Bank Examiner for the State of South Carolina.